williamwxz/quickfi/frontend/README.md

 QuickFi uses a modular architecture that integrates several DeFi protocols:

-1. **Plume Arc/Nexus**: For tokenizing and valuing insurance policies
+1. **Custom ERC721 Tokenization**: For tokenizing and valuing insurance policies
 2. **Perimeter Protocol**: For risk assessment and loan origination
 3. **Morpho Blue**: For loan execution and management